svvat/share21/README.md

 ## Description

-This is a prototype React / Typescript application with material ui
+This is a prototype React / Typescript application with material ui.
+Due to time constrainsts it wasnt completed.
+As I am more a back end developer than front end, it may appear clumsy.

 ### Functionality Included